-Pupils at St Giles C of E Academy participate in weekly high quality PE and sporting activities.
+Pupils at St Giles C of E Academy participate in high quality PE and sporting activities.
 Our PE curriculum incorporates a variety of sports to ensure all children develop the confidence and appreciation of their own abilities and areas that require improvement.

 St Giles C of E Academy will be expected to: